 - Worn or bad countertops in the kitchen or baths

 - Old and worn out HVAC systems (furnace and air conditioning units)

 - Wall cracks

-- Hazardous material such as asbestos, lead, radon, etc…
+- Hazardous materials such as asbestos, lead, radon, etc…

 - Worn out doors with bad weather stripping